Privileged Attribution Constrained Deep Networks for Facial Expression Recognition: Method

 Let $a^*$ denote a standardized prior map on the attribution model.
 The loss we build aims to make the model "pay more attention" to certain regions in the input image, those regions being the ones highlighted in $a^*$.
 To incentivize that behaviour, we maximize the cross-correlation between the attribution maps $a^l$ and the prior maps $a^*$.
 If we have $\mu (a^l) = \Sigma_{i,j} a^l_{i,j,c}$ and $\sigma^2(a^l) = \sum_{i,j}(a^l_{i,j,c} - \mu (a^l))(a^l_{i,j,c} - \mu (a^l))$, then:

 The rationale behind using a cross-correlation term instead of e.g. a L2 norm matching \cite{liu2019incorporating} is to provide an additional degree of freedom to the network, as we want the constrained attribution map to have the same profile as the prior, regardless of its dynamics.
-The \textit{attention} term of the loss gets added to a cross-entropy term for classification.
-The total loss is therefore:
+The \textit{PAL} term of the loss gets added to a cross-entropy term for classification.